rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-09-native-assembly.md

 [xUnit.net 00:00:00.5527750]       System.DllNotFoundException : Unable to load shared library 'nng' or one of its dependencies.
 In order to help diagnose loading problems, consider setting the DYLD_PRINT_LIBRARIES environment variable: dlopen(libnng, 1): image not found
 ```

-The "default" load context knows not about the native library- it's only in my custom context.
+The "default" load context knows not about the native library- it's only in the custom context.

-I get the feeling there may be a simpler way to achieve what I want.
+I get the feeling there may be a simpler way to achieve this.
 Need to investigate this a bit more.

 ## Performance